 Program admission requirements include the following:

-- A completed application for graduate admission (available from the Graduate and Professional Center or online at apu.edu/apply/).
+- A completed application for graduate admission (available from the Graduate and Professional Center or online).

 - An M.Div. from an ATS-accredited school or its educational equivalent, achieved with a grade-point average of at least 3.0 (on a 4.0 scale) and verified by the submission of an official transcript.
-(Educational equivalent is evidenced by at least 72 semester units of theological study, inclusive of a master’s degree and broad-based work in theology, biblical studies, and the arts of ministry.
+(M.Div. equivalency is defined as 72 graduate semester hours, or comparable graduate credits in other systems, that represent broad-based work in theology, biblical studies, and the arts of ministry and that include a master’s degree and significant ministerial leadership.
 For more information on equivalency, contact Azusa Pacific Seminary.)

 - Transcripts from all institutions leading to, and awarding, the applicant’s baccalaureate degree and all postbaccalaureate study.

 - A 1,500-word written statement that addresses ministerial and education goals, personal spiritual and leadership journey, and recent theological reading.
-(Contact the office of the D.Min. director for details on completing this admission requirement.)
+Contact the office of the Doctor of Ministry program for details on completing this admission requirement.

 - A current résumé.